-Parish records - Whitburn, West Lothian.
+Parish burial records - Whitburn, West Lothian.

-William may have been buried a few months later as an entry on the 17 April 1824 is likely him.
-No ages were given, however, to help confirm our deductions.
+William may have been buried a few month later; an entry on the 17 April 1824 is likely him.
+No ages were given for either burial to confirm our deductions.

 HELEN BLACK AND JAMES STEEL